-Note VMware PowerCLI 11.5.0 cannot distinguish between OVF content library items of type virtual machine template and vApp template.
+Note VMware PowerCLI 12.2.0 cannot distinguish between OVF content library items of type virtual machine template and vApp template.
 As a result, New-VM creates a vApp if you specify a vApp template from the content library by using the ContentLibraryItem parameter of the cmdlet.
 If this happens, New-VM returns an error, notifying that the cmdlet produced an inventory item of the wrong type.
-You should avoid creating vApps by using the New-VM cmdlet, as this behavior will be deprecated in future releases.
+Avoid creating vApps by using the New-VM cmdlet, as this behavior will be deprecated in future releases.

-- Verify that you are connected to a vCenter Server system version 6.0 or later. - Verify that you have a content library with virtual machine templates available.
+- Verify that you are connected to a vCenter Server system. - Verify that you have a content library with virtual machine templates available.